Italian campaign of 1813–1814: Operations in Italy

 However Murat avoided engaging in active hostilities against the Franco-Italian troops, as a result of which the troops of Beauharnais succeeded in curbing the advance of the Austrians and the British landing in the Po area.
 Under the strong pressure of his new allies, Murat made slow attacks with no great results.

 With the war now clearly in favour of the Coalition, and with the betrayal of his brother-in-law, Napoleon wrote to his stepson Eugène to abandon Italy and retreat with his troops towards the Western Alps, but Beauharnais refused, wanting to confront the Austro-Neapolitan army.
 At the same time Bonaparte freed Pope Pius VII, to prevent the Coalition from doing so.

 Meanwhile, Field Marshal Heinrich Johann Bellegarde had taken command of the Austrian army on 15 December 1813 in Vicenza and, in January, ordered his troops to carry out a new offensive along the Adige.
 While Nugent advancing from Ferrara occupied all of Romagna, Bellegarde showed his diplomatic skills and managed to convince Murat to deploy 20,000 of his men in Emilia-Romagna against Beauharnais.
 Bellegarde had designated Count Nugent's corps (about 9,000 men, 800 horsemen and 21 artillery pieces) for operations on the right bank of the Po in order to threaten the right flank of the viceroy of Italy on the Mincio.

 Knowing that the enemy was concentrating his troops between Villafranca di Verona and Roverbella, Beauharnais decided to give him battle on 8 February and made arrangements for the movements of his army.
-But on the very day that he had decided to attack, Marshal Bellegarde, believing that the viceroy had already withdrawn towards Alessandria, leaving very few troops on the Mincio, had ordered generals Radivojevich and Franz von Merville to cross the river at Borghetto di Borbera and to Bozzolo, and to generals Anton Mayer von Heldenfeld and Annibale Sommariva to face Mantua and Peschiera del Garda.
+But on the very day that he had decided to attack, Marshal Bellegarde, believing that the viceroy had already withdrawn towards Alessandria, leaving very few troops on the Mincio, had ordered generals Radivojevich and Franz von Merville to cross the river at Borghetto di Borbera and to Pozzolo, and to generals Anton Mayer von Heldenfeld and Annibale Sommariva to face Mantua and Peschiera del Garda.
 Thus it was that the simultaneous offensive movements of the two armies gave rise to a battle with great bloodshed.
 The viceroy initially managed to keep the field against the Austrians, but in the long run his position was lost.